rabix/benten/Readme.md

 You can have several profiles on the same platform if, for example, you are an enterprise user and you belong to several divisions.
 Please refer to the API documentation for more detail.

+**The credential file is only parsed when _Benten_ is opened.
+If you change your credential file you have to close and re-open _Benten_ for the changes to take effect**

 ### Switching contexts while editing